ScalabilityIssues/documentation/README.md

 ### Frontend
 The code is available <a href="https://github.com/ScalabilityIssues/frontend">here</a>

+The **Frontend** implements the monolithic GUI of the microservices-based system.
+The single-page web application provides the necessary functions for system administrators, the airline's staff, and customers.
+For convenience, the interface does not include user authentication and authorization; however, these features can be easily implemented in the future.
+Additionally, it is important to note that these security features are not considered requirements in the [architectural characteristics](architectural-characteristics.md) documentation.

+Summarizing the grapical interface offers the following features:
-- Customer side
+- **Customer side**:
-  - flight search
+  - Flight search
-  - ticket purchase
+  - Ticket purchase
-  - ticket visualization
+  - Ticket visualization
+  - Flight status updates

-- Staff side
+- **Staff side**:
-  - tickets validation
+  - Ticket validation for passenger check-in

-- Admin side
-  - flight management
+- **Admin side**:
-    - create flights
+  - Add flights on the system
-    - create planes
+  - Add planes on the system
+  - Edit the plane and the flight states
+  - Check all the information present in the systems

 ## Production Considerations